Beyond Linear Surrogates: High-Fidelity Local Explanations for Black-Box Models: Method

 \subsection{Modeling non-linearity with MARS}

-Multivariate adaptive regression splines (MARS) is an adaptive regression method that can model complex non-linear relationships between the variables.
-It is a modeling approach that represents the underlying function as a weighted sum of multivariate spline basis functions.
-This framework automatically addresses variable selection and interaction modeling, enabling the construction of models that capture localized dependencies involving a limited subset of variables.
+After the sampling process, a local surrogate model is trained on a dataset $\mathcal{Z} = \{(z_i, f(z_i))\}_{i=1}^{N}$, where $z_i$ denotes a perturbed sample generated in the neighborhood of the instance $x$, and $f(z_i)$ represents the corresponding predictions of the black-box model $f$.
+In standard LIME, a linear regression model is typically used as the surrogate.
+In contrast, this work employs MARS to more accurately capture non-linear decision boundaries in the local neighborhood.

-MARS attempts to capture non-linearity by fitting piecewise linear regressions on different intervals of the input variable ranges (i.e., subregions of the independent variable space).
-To achieve this, it partitions the input space into overlapping regions by retaining both parent and child nodes after a split.
-This removes discontinuities at partition boundaries, ensuring that the resulting approximations are continuous and possess continuous derivatives.
-Due to this construction, it demonstrates substantial flexibility, allowing it to capture highly nonlinear relationships with complicated interactions.

-MARS adopts a stepwise regression--style approach to model construction.
-It builds the predictive function using a set of basis (hinge) functions and their interactions, where the basis set $\mathcal{C}$ is defined as:
+MARS attempts to capture nonlinearity by fitting piecewise linear regressions across different intervals of the input variable's range (i.e., subregions of the independent variable space).
+To achieve this, it partitions the input space into overlapping regions by keeping both the parent and its child basis functions after splitting a region.
+Each split generates a pair of hinge functions that model the behavior on either side of a selected knot.
+This removes discontinuities at partition boundaries, ensuring that the resulting approximations are continuous with continuous derivatives.
+This construction demonstrates significant flexibility, allowing it to capture highly nonlinear relationships with complex interactions.
+A stepwise regression approach is used to construct local surrogate model where a set of basis (hinge) functions and their interactions controls the prediction.
+The basis set $\mathcal{C}$ is defined as:

-Here, $t$ represents all observed values across each predictor dimension.
-The hinge functions are formulated as: